 There are a number of health benefits of mulberry tea that we know about.
 Some of them have been told to us through generations (and modern science has proven the folklore correct) and other health benefits have been revealed only through scientific study.
 Here are 10 of the best health benefits that mulberry tea provides.

 1. Mulberry tea may help lower blood glucose levels due, in part, to its gallic acid content.
-This makes mulberry tea a great drink for those with type 2 diabetes as long as blood glucose levels are monitored (see the next section on mulberry tea side effects for more details)
+This is a great drink for those with type 2 diabetes as long as blood glucose levels are monitored (see the next section on mulberry tea side effects for more details)

 2. For those who are trying to lower high cholesterol, mulberries and by extension, mulberry tea may help lower the level of bad cholesterol or low density lipoprotein (LDL) that can lead to numerous health problems like heart disease among others.